ayazhankadessova/job-search-website/README.md

    6. If there is user & password matches, generate Token using instance method - done
    7. Send Response with Token - done

-9. Think about expiresIn -> set in .env
+9. Think about expiresIn -> set in .env - done

+10. Auth middleware:

+    1. Get user id
+    2. Pass it along to the jobs route
+    3. Test : register user -> get token -> put the token in the header, authorization -> will return userId, name

-10. get the front & connect with front
+11. get the front & connect with front

 ---